 (e) The dispatching of the Facility shall be consistent with the Communication Procedures, the characteristics and limitations of the Facility, Prudent Operating Practices, the Outage Schedule of the Facility (when communicated by Frontera), legal, regulatory and transmission service provider requirements, the Protocols, the Marketing Strategy, Trading and Risk Policy, and Fuel Management Plan.

 (f) Following the Effective Date, to ensure timely response to dispatch instructions and provide for timely exchange of information necessary for bidding, scheduling and dispatch of Products from the Facility the Parties shall adopt Communication Procedures to comply with the Protocols.
 It is anticipated that dispatch notice/signals shall be delivered by ERCOT to EPMI (as the QSE) and shall be relayed by EPMI to Frontera.
 EPMI and Frontera shall, to the extent necessary, install any and all electronic, telephonic or other communication equipment necessary to receive such dispatch notices or signals and to coordinate between themselves and ERCOT on any dispatch or transmission requirements.
 EPMI shall install the communication equipment, as listed in Exhibit H, or like equipment, at the Facility.
 Within 10 days upon receipt of invoice from EPMI, Frontera shall pay EPMI for actual material and labor costs (detailed in such invoice) for such installation not to exceed $56,327.
 Following EPMI’s installation of the communication equipment and receipt of reimbursement for its costs as set forth above, EPMI shall transfer title to the equipment to Frontera and Frontera shall thereafter own and maintain the communication equipment.
 Upon termination or expiration of this Agreement, EPMI shall be given access to the equipment in order to remove any proprietary or confidential software or data (the Parties acknowledge and agree that EPMI may be required to sweep all information from the equipment in order to avoid the possibility of an intellectual property right infringement).
 EPMI shall use commercially reasonable efforts (but shall not in any event be required to spend more than One Thousand Dollars ($1,000)) to: (i) provide Frontera with real-time information, regarding the operation of the Facility, via the Internet and (ii) provide reasonable cooperation (via telephone) with Frontera’s technical employees in establishing Frontera’s ability to gain access to such information.
 The monthly communication expense for data transmission between EPMI and Frontera shall be a Cost under this Agreement.
 The Communication Procedures shall include procedures for the communication of information regarding the Marketing Strategy, compliance with and monitoring circumstances surrounding any Extraordinary Dispatch, Scheduled Outages, Forced Outages, pricing and other information to assure marketing of the Facility’s Products.
-Pursuant to such Communication Procedures, Frontera shall provide EPMI (on a regular basis but not less frequently than once each month) with (i) its projection each month of the total Available Energy, Capacity and Ancillary Services from the Facility for the next month and (ii) Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (Outage Schedule).
+Pursuant to such Communication Procedures, Frontera shall provide EPMI (on a regular basis but not less frequently than once each month) with (i) its projection of the total Available Energy, Capacity and Ancillary Services from the Facility for the next month and (ii) Scheduled Outages on a current and projected basis and the anticipated duration of any resulting interruptions (Outage Schedule).
 Frontera shall provide EPMI notice of any changes in such information, projections or costs as soon as possible.
 It is the objective of both Parties hereto that the Communication Procedures provide EPMI with a set of approved trading activities that are very narrowly defined within well defined boundaries and that Frontera play an active role in approving all Transactions (to the extent reasonably possible).

 (g) Frontera shall be responsible for compliance with the Extraordinary Dispatch provisions of the Protocols and its interconnection agreements.